1 – Going Big

 When playing on this machine, buyers are even given a special oversized slot token.
 Once dropped in the machine, the vending process begins with a car soon hitting the payout area.
 Buyers can grab their keys and then drive off with their new set of wheels feeling like a winner.

 5 – Horsing Around

 Fans of horse racing and slot machines can combine both of their interests in the Fortune Cup horse racing game.
 Technically a slot, the game plays out much differently than dropping some funds in a traditional reel game – because there are no reels.
-Instead players make selections as at a realistic looking three-dimensional horse track.
+Instead, players make selections at a realistic-looking three-dimensional horse track.

 6 – Robot Wars